Rail transport in Azerbaijan: Urban railways

+Metro

 Baku is the only city with a metro system, the Baku Metro.
-Plans to expand the metro are underway, with additional subway systems to be constructed in Azerbaijan's most populated and developed cities.
+Plans to expand the metro are under way, with additional subway systems to be constructed in Azerbaijan's most populated and developed cities.

 Construction of the Baku Metro system was commenced in 1951 and completed in 1967.
-Its opening ceremony was held on November 6, 1967, with the first stretch with a length of 6,5 km between Baki Soveti and Narimanov.
+Its opening ceremony was held on November 6, 1967, with the first stretch, 6.5 km long between Baki Soveti and Narimanov.